JacquesBonet/jss-material-ui/README.md

 # jss-material-ui
-Provide seamless styled components to material-ui
+Provide seamless components styling to material-ui

 # Introduction
 Material-ui 1.0 is a great react library, but its css to jss styling could be enhanced.